qu-ngx/Asteroids/README.md

 - **SHOOT THE ASTEROIDS:** Click your left-clicks to fire.

-- **ASTEROIDS DOPPLEGANGER** The asteroids will split on your way to eascape.
+- **ASTEROIDS DOPPLEGANGER:** The asteroids will split on your way to eascape.
 Destroy them all!

 - **PAUSE THE GAME:** Click P to PAUSE the game.